Delocalization of uniform graph homomorphisms from $\mathbb{Z}^2$ to $\mathbb{Z}$: Tools

 \begin{cor} Let $(f,g)$ be sampled from a Gibbs measure for homomorphism pairs.
 If

 then the distribution of $f$ stochastically dominates the distribution of $g$.
 Similarly, if

 then the distribution of $f$ equals the distribution of $g$. \end{cor} \begin{proof} Define $(\bar{f}, \bar{g})$ according to the recipe~\eqref{eq:finite_cluster_equalizing_def} with $\eps\equiv 0$.
 Assuming~\eqref{eq:no_f_less_than_g_infinite_component} we obtain that $\bar{f}\ge \bar{g}$, which yields the required stochastic domination as $\bar{f}\eqd f$ and $\bar{g}\eqd g$ by Corollary~\ref{cor:finite_cluster_equalizing}.
 Similarly, assuming~\eqref{eq:no_f_different_from_g_infinite_component} it holds that $\bar{f}=\bar{g}$ implying that $f\eqd g$. \end{proof} \begin{remark} The corollary generalizes, for homomorphism height functions, the disagreement percolation criterion of van den Berg \cite{MR1207673} who proved that the assumption~\eqref{eq:no_f_different_from_g_infinite_component} implies equality of the marginal distributions when the Gibbs measure from which $(f,g)$ are sampled is a product measure ($f$ is independent from $g$).
 Van den Berg-Maes \cite{van1994disagreement} also discuss generalizations but we have not seen Corollary~\ref{cor:stochastic domination} explicitly in the literature.
 We note that it is important that $(f,g)$ are sampled from a Gibbs measure for homomorphism pairs rather than just from a coupling of Gibbs measures with the same specification, as \cite{haggstrom2001note} gives an example of such a coupling of \emph{distinct} Gibbs measures for which~\eqref{eq:no_f_different_from_g_infinite_component} holds.
+We need this generalisation in the proof of Corollary \ref{corollary:mean}.

 \end{remark}

 \begin{remark} Cluster swapping was applied in \cite[Section 8.2]{MR2251117} to give short proofs of log-concavity of the distribution of single-site marginals (See Section~\ref{section: Log-concavity}) and monotonicity of the Gibbs measures with respect to boundary conditions, for general class of random surfaces with convex interactions (see also \cite[Section 2]{cohen2017rarity}). \end{remark}